engines-wafu/jsw_kneeboards/README.md

 ## Construction

 All the content is written in markdown for simplicity.
-The final pdfs can be created by executing the typeset.sh script providing you have the required dependencies, which are:
+Versioning is maintained through git.
+The final pdfs can be created by executing the typeset.sh script in a shell providing you have the required dependencies, which are:

+- bash, zsh, sh, or other compatible POSIX shell
 - pandoc
+- git

 ## Versions